 Thermal Velocity Boost

-Thermal Velocity Boost (TVB) technology lets a CPU squeeze more performance by automatically increasing the clock frequency in accords to the CPUs current temperature.
+Thermal Velocity Boost (TVB) technology lets a CPU squeeze more performance by automatically increasing the clock frequency in accord with the CPUs current temperature.
 This tech was first included in Intel’s mobile CPU lineup in 2018 and later in desktop CPUs with the i9-9900 which had a TVB clock of 5.0 GHz.
-For the 10th gen only some of i9 series will have support for TVB.
+For the 10th gen, only some of the i9 series will have support for TVB.